TNA Sacrifice (2024)

 The 2024 Sacrifice was a professional wrestling event produced by Total Nonstop Action Wrestling.
 The event took place on March 8, 2024, at St. Clair College in Windsor, Ontario, Canada and aired on TNA+.
-It was the 15th event under the Sacrifice chronology.
+It was the 15th event under the Sacrifice chronology, and the first Sacrifice event promoted under the TNA name since the 2016 event.

 Eleven matches were contested at the event, including two on the Countdown to Sacrifice pre-show and one taped as a digital exclusive.
 In the main event, Moose defeated Eric Young to retain the TNA World Championship.
 In other prominent matches, Jordynne Grace defeated Tasha Steelz and Xia Brookside to retain the TNA Knockouts World Championship, Hammerstone defeated Josh Alexander, Spitfire (Dani Luna and Jody Threat) defeated MK Ultra (Killer Kelly and Masha Slamovich) to win the TNA Knockouts World Tag Team Championship, and The System (Brian Myers and Eddie Edwards) defeated ABC (Chris Bey and Ace Austin) to win the TNA World Tag Team Championship.